The Elizabeth Van Cleaf Institute

 Assistant Superintendent, Monmouth Ocean Educational Services Commission

 Wendy Morales has been an educator for twenty-five years, beginning her career as a 6th grade teacher in the Newark Public School District.
-She earned a BA from The George Washington University, a MA from American Public University, and an Ed.D. from Monmouth University.
+She earned a BA from George Washington University, her MA from American Public University, and an Ed.D. from Monmouth University.
 She currently serves as assistant superintendent of Monmouth-Ocean Educational Services Commission.
 Dr. Morales earned the Teacher of the Year award in her second year of teaching.
 After a rewarding five years in Newark, Dr. Morales accepted the role of middle school social studies teacher for the Middletown Township Public Schools where she was fortunate enough to serve as a fellow in the American Institute for History Education’s Teaching American History (TAH) Program.
 In 2014, she earned Teacher of the Year for the second time.
 As an early adopter of educational technology, Dr. Morales was accepted into the Google Certified Innovator Program and became a Google Certified Trainer soon after.
 She has worked in districts all over the country on increasing meaningful technology and personalized learning in the classroom.
 In 2015, Dr. Morales was accepted into the year-long Fulbright Teachers for Global Classrooms Program, an initiative of the U.S. Department of State.
 Through this program, she developed a passion for global citizenship education and was fortunate enough to work with a partner teacher in the Republic of Georgia.
 In 2016, Dr. Morales was selected as a TED-Ed Innovative Educator and was named State of New Jersey Exemplary Secondary Educator (2017).
 Soon after, she was appointed Director of Social Studies and Technology K-12 in the Middletown Township Public Schools.
 In this role, she supervised over 100 teachers and specialists, co-developed dozens of curricula, and spearheaded important initiatives such as Future Ready Schools New Jersey and the district’s equity and inclusion initiative.
 Dr. Morales also serves as an adjunct professor in the School of Education at Monmouth University.
 She regularly presents at regional and national conferences and has had several academic articles published.

 Dr. Jason Fitzgerald

-Assistant Professor, Curriculum and Instruction
+Assistant Professor, Curriculum and Instruction Monmouth University

 A scholar of civic thinking, Dr. Fitzgerald brings his years of social studies teaching experience to explorations of youth civic engagement.
 Widely published, he collaborates with schools in New York and New Jersey, training teachers to facilitate action civics and inquiry-based social studies practices in their classrooms.
 Drawing on his experiences as a middle school social studies teacher in the diverse communities of Montgomery County, Maryland, Dr. Fitzgerald’s research explores the ways in which social studies is taught to marginalized populations.
 His civics-specific research interests have led him to the psychological studies of civic planning as an ill-structured problem category.
 With this work, he has helped to develop action civics curriculum for Generation Citizen, a national non-profit educational organization, and for young African Leaders as part of President Obama’s Mandela Washington Fellows program, part of the Young African Leaders Initiative; he has been Co-PI on over $500,000 of grant money from the United States Department of State, managed by IREX.
 Dr. Fitzgerald has used his research on historical and civic ways of thinking used when planning civic action to inform teacher professional development for teachers in local and national contexts.
 In his local and national professional development work, he compared these heuristics to the popular models of action civics and public policy analysis in order to provide teachers with nuanced ways of teaching civic practice to youth.
 He has also used this research to undergird civic leadership instruction for over 100 young African leaders, as part of the federal Mandela Washington Fellows program.
 This not only supported those leaders’ civic development, but some participants took the civic heuristic model home and used it to structure their own non-governmental organization work.
 Additionally, Dr. Fitzgerald’s work with pre-service social studies teachers has enabled research-practice partnerships that serve to support civics instruction in middle and high school settings.
 He brought together undergraduate and high school students to collaborate on civic projects, incorporating this research into his social studies methods classes.
 This integration enabled students to establish their commitment to the NCSS C3 framework in their professional portfolios and in their teaching.
 Additionally, Dr. Fitzgerald helped synthesize civics education research to inform Ford Foundation funding directions.
 He has served on the Board of Directors for Generation Citizen and on the board of the New York State Council for the Social Studies.